Regular exercise is one of the best things you can do for your body and mind, but jumping in without warming up first?

 For instance, if you’re going to be lifting weights, you might perform the same lifting movements but with lighter weights than you’d use when trying for a personal best.

-If you’re going for a bike ride or a run, then you’ll cycle or jog at a slower pace than you intend to go at the peak of your workout.
+If you’re going a run or a bike ride, then you’ll cycle or jog at a slower pace than you intend to go at the peak of your workout.

 Essentially, consider what your workout or sport entails, and then do those movements at a less intense pace.